AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 $$

-When the sand particle resists the dragging force (the so-called ==shear stress==) of the water flow on the river bottom, this means that the surrounding sand particles exercise a force in the opposite direction and equal the force of the water flow, such that an equilibrium of forces is formed.
+When the sand particle resists the dragging force (the so-called **shear stress**) of the water flow on the river bottom, this means that the surrounding sand particles exercise a force in the opposite direction and equal the force of the water flow, such that an equilibrium of forces is formed.
 The water flow normally has to overcome a certain threshold in order to break through the static equilibrium resulting in a motion of the sand particle.
-If this happens, the sand particle will experience a ==translation==.
+If this happens, the sand particle will experience a **translation**.
 A translation is a shift or movement without a rotation.

 A static equilibrium is not only characterised by an equilibrium in forces, but also by an equilibrium of torque: